Understanding Human Behaviour & Building Trauma-Sensitive Practice Skills

 By the end of this course, you will be able to:

-Led by an experienced Social Worker and Trauma Informed Practitioner, this course offers impactful professional development that can be applied throughout your work.
+Written by an experienced Social Worker and Trauma Informed Practitioner, this course offers impactful professional development that can be applied throughout your work.

 Please note that course content will include personal reflections, case examples, and interactive breakout room discussions.
 These elements are designed to help participants delve into the root causes of human behaviours, identify signs and symptoms of trauma, and explore practical ways to support children and adults in their work.